-In addition to the concepts of the Social Economy, Non-profit Sector, Social Enterprises and Third Sector, other widely accepted notions coexist in several countries of the Union.
+In addition to the concepts of the Social established in German.
+Economy, Non-profit Sector, Social Germany and Austria.

+Enterprises and Third Sector, other widely accepted notions coexist in several countries of the Union.
 In the United Kingdom, Denmark, Malta and Slovenia, the concepts of Voluntary Sector and Non-Governmental Organizations, more closely related to the idea of Non-Profit Organizations, would appear to enjoy wide scientific, social and political recognition.
-Confined to the French-speaking European countries (France, the Walloon Region of Belgium and Luxembourg), the concepts of the Solidarity Economy and the Social and Solidarity Economy are also recognized, while the notion of Gemeinwirtschaft (General Interest Economy) is well-established in Germanic countries such as Germany and Austria.
+Confined to the Frenchspeaking European countries (France, the Walloon Region of Belgium and Luxembourg), the concepts of the Solidarity Economy and the Social and Solidarity Economy are also recognized, while the notion of Gemeinwirtschaft (General Interest Economy) is wellestablished in Germanic countries such as